shaun-stripe/config-spec/README.md

 - [LightTable] does something that I don't know (TODO)
 - [cuttle] piggiebacks on lein-cljsbuild's config

-## Proposal - cljs.edn
+## Proposal - common config

+Define the project information as _plain data_ in a canonical file `cljs.edn`.

 ### Builds

-Define the project information as _plain data_ in a canonical file `cljs.edn`.
-The build tools can be flagged to read from this data rather than through specific interfaces.
+The build tools can be flagged to read build config from this data rather than through specific interfaces.

 ```clj
 ;; filename: cljs.edn